Kurento/kurento/source/glossary.rst

               Information on the relevance of CORS and how and when to enable it.

    DOM
-   Document Object Model
        Document Object Model is a cross-platform and language-independent convention for representing and interacting with objects in HTML, XHTML and XML documents.

    EOS
-       Acronym of End Of Stream.
-In Kurento some elements will raise an ``EndOfStream`` event when the media they are processing is finished.
+       End Of Stream is an event that occurs when playback of some media source has finished.
+In Kurento, some elements will raise an ``EndOfStream`` event.

    GStreamer
        `GStreamer <http://gstreamer.freedesktop.org/>`_ is a pipeline-based multimedia framework written in the C programming language.